DiegelD/CarND-Path-Planning-Project/README.md

 ## 2) Prediction
 What makes pedictions interesting but also but also challening is its inherntly multi-modal.
 Means for example where will be a non ego car in the next 5ms (Figure 2 first image).

-Prediction is done in general ether model based or data driven base.
+Prediction is done in general ether model based or data driven based.
 Latley also Hybride approaches occured.
-Model base approaches uses mathematicle models to predict the trajectories.
+Model based approaches uses mathematicle models to predict the trajectories.
 Data driven approaches relie on maschine learning an examples to learn from.

 <figure>